 We’ve made a step-by-step guide to help you get started on your GED journey.

 GED.com is your central hub for the GED.
 It’s where you’ll go to schedule the test, get a pre-test, find resources, the whole enchilada.
 You’ll be visiting this website A LOT so when you sign-up, make sure you keep track of your email and password.

-2. Choose which of the 4 subject tests you’d like to start with.
+Step #2 - Choose which of the 4 subjects you'd like to start with.

 The GED test is broken down into 4 subject tests:

 You’ll have to pass each subject test to get your overall GED.
 Think of it like 4 pieces in a pie: you’ll need to eat all 4 pieces in order to get your GED.
 Each subject test ONLY focuses on that one subject.
 There isn’t an overall test with all 4 subjects in it that you can take: you have to pass each of these 4 tests in order to get your GED.

 To pass each test, you’ll have to score 145 or higher.
 Each subject test in Texas costs $36.25, which is $145 total.

 We recommend you start with your easiest subject first and then work through each of the 4 subjects, leaving your hardest one for last.
 Having 3 tests under your belt when you tackle that last test can help motivate you to do it: after all, by that point, you’re 75% of the way there!
 And we’ve also found that the Social Studies and the Science tests tend to be the ones where most people pass on the first try.
 Plus they’re the shortest, so there’s that too!

 "I dropped out of school in the 7th grade.
 I had lots of doubts in myself, about if I could even do this.
 However, my hand was pushed into getting my GED.
 You can do this.
 Believe me, it opens so many doors, and how you feel about yourself afterward is worth it." – Rebecca D., GED Graduate